A toy tractor on sand, representing Code Powers and access to land

 Can an operator compel me to accept a Code agreement without my consent?

 Yes, but only if the operator meets the conditions in paragraph 20 of Schedule 3A.
-The operator must have made a reasonable attempt to secure your agreement; your refusal must be unreasonable; and the benefit to the public of network coverage and competition must outweigh your loss.
+The tribunal may impose an agreement only if two conditions are met: the prejudice the order causes you is capable of being adequately compensated in money, and the public benefit likely to result from the order outweighs that prejudice.
+It may not make an order at all if you intend to redevelop the land or neighbouring land and could not reasonably do so if the order were made.
 If the operator can satisfy these conditions, it can apply to the First-tier Tribunal (Property Chamber) for a Code order imposing the agreement.
 This is not automatic; the Tribunal will examine the operator’s proposal and your objections.
 Many operators do not pursue paragraph 20 if they cannot make a compelling case for public benefit.

 How is the compensation for a Code agreement calculated?

 The Code requires compensation to reflect the loss or diminution in value of your land caused by the operator’s installation.
-The tribunal case law has established that this is a “no-scheme” valuation: the compensation reflects the value of your land without the operator’s network, not the value if the network did not exist.
+The tribunal case law has established that this is a “no-scheme” valuation: the consideration is assessed on the assumption that the right does not relate to an electronic communications network, so it does not capture the value the network itself creates.
 Relevant losses include loss of use of the land, impact on its rental value, impact on future sale value if the installation restricts future development or use, and cost of reinstatement.
 The compensation does not include notional value from network coverage.
 Valuation is typically determined by expert evidence.

 What happens if my Code agreement expires or the operator wants to upgrade the installation?